jcouv/jcouv.github.io/_posts/2019-03-08-cancellable-async-enumerables.md

     }
 ```

-We recognize this involves some boilerplate, so we are considering some language design options to simplify this further.
+We recognize that this involves boilerplate, so we are considering some language design options to simplify this further.

 ### Consuming an async enumerable with cancellation

 With the above implementation, if you wrote `await foreach (var item in GetItemsAsync(maxItems: 10)) ...`, a `default` cancellation token would be passed to the cancellable method.
+And we don't want consumers of enumerables to have to expand the low-level code for an `await foreach`.

 To help with this, we provide a `WithCancellation<T>(this IAsyncEnumerable<T> source, CancellationToken cancellationToken)` [extension method](https://github.com/dotnet/coreclr/pull/21939).
-It allows you to pass your `token` in with:
+It allows you to pass your `token` in simply:

 `await foreach (var item in GetItemsAsync(maxItems: 10).WithCancellation(token)) ...`.